Frequently Asked Questions

 It should, but you will need to verify that.
 We have had interns successfully complete internships for credit from a variety of BYU-I departments.
 You will need to check with the internship coordinator for your specific department.

 I’m a business management major, what can ALPS count for?

 ALPS | Advanced has successfully been used for B398R.
 If you are seeking B298R credit, you could also pursue our ALPS | Basic option.

 When are internships available?

 The RBDC offers internships along the same trimester schedule as BYU-Idaho.
 That means internships are offered in the Fall (September- December), Winter (January-April, and Spring (April-July).
-Internships are not offered over the 7 week break.
+A smaller number of projects are also available during Summer Session (July – September).
 RBDC internships typically end one week before the BYU-Idaho semester ends.